United States Army Communications-Electronics Command: Relocation to Aberdeen Proving Ground

-The 2005 Base Realignment and Closure Commission ordered the closure of Fort Monmouth and the relocation of CECOM to Aberdeen Proving Ground (APG), Maryland.
-The CECOM flag was cased at Fort Monmouth on 10 September 2010, and the colors were uncased on 22 October 2010, marking CECOM’s official arrival at APG, occupying the newly completed C5ISR Center of Excellence.
-Comprising six primary organizations, the C5ISR Materiel Enterprise includes two organizations from AMC, one from the U.S. Army Combat Capabilities Development Command (DEVCOM) and three from United States Assistant Secretary of the Army for Acquisition, Logistics, and Technology (ASA(ALT)).
-AMC organizations include: U.S. Army Communications-Electronics Command; and the Army Contracting Command-APG.
-The DEVCOM command is the C5ISR Center; and the ASA(ALT) provides three Program Executive Offices to the team including: Program Executive Office Command Control Communications Tactical (PEO C3T); PEO for Intelligence, Electronic Warfare and Sensors; and PEO for Enterprise Information Systems.
+The 2005 Base Realignment and Closure Commission ordered the closure of Fort Monmouth, New Jersey.
+CECOM was to move to Aberdeen Proving Ground, Maryland.
+The CECOM flag was cased at Fort Monmouth on 10 September 2010, and the colors were uncased on 22 October 2010, representing CECOM’s official arrival at APG, occupying the newly completed C5ISR Center of Excellence.

+Comprising six primary organizations, the "C5ISR Materiel Enterprise" has two organizations from the U.S. Army Materiel Command (AMC), one from U.S. Army Combat Capabilities Development Command (DEVCOM), and three from the Assistant Secretary of the Army for Acquisition, Logistics, and Technology, or ASA(ALT).
+The AMC organizations include: the U.S. Army Communications-Electronics Command (CECOM) and the Army Contracting Command-APG.
+The Combat Capabilities Development Command (DEVCOM) oversees the DEVCOM C5ISR Center.
+Lastly, the ASA(ALT) provides three program executive offices (PEOs): the PEO Command, Control, Communications, and Network (PEO C3N); the PEO Enterprise, and the PEO Intelligence, Electronic Warfare and Sensors (PEO IEW&S).

+CERDEC transfer to Army Futures Command

+The U.S. Army Research, Development and Engineering Command (RDECOM), including CERDEC, transferred from the Army Materiel Command to the new U.S. Army Futures Command (AFC) in 2019.
+Accordingly, RDECOM was renamed the Combat Capabilities Development Command (CCDC, later DEVCOM), and CERDEC was renamed the CCDC C5ISR Center (later DEVCOM C5ISR Center).
+The U.S. Army Communications-Electronics Command and the program executive officers (PEOs) are to coordinate with AFC and its cross-functional team (CFT)'s modernization efforts of materiel.